wanggilim/smt/README.md

   This will refresh the cache with the latest `.misxml` and `.aor` files.

 Running these commands will generate a folder structure in the current directory as 201909_HA/FARUQ.
-Inside is the `.tex` file and figure `.pdf` files.
+Inside are the `.tex` file and figure `.pdf` files for the dossier.

    If you want more control over versions, it is sensible to add a version letter or number like so: